 A songwriter for nearly a decade, Leah focuses on making music to communicate and connect with people from all ages and backgrounds.
 With kindness being her number one motto and belief, she is looking to pay it forward through music.

 In 2016 she began working on her forthcoming record 'Running In Borrowed Shoes', an album adapted from 100 interviews with Real People.
 Nobel personally interviewed 100 people from diverse backgrounds and wrote songs based on stories and themes uncovered in her interviews.
 She considers the project to be a 'hybrid creative endeavor' one that combines journalism, empathy advocacy, and music.
-"I hope that the record will be a highly relatable piece-- one that reminds people more of their "likeness" rather than their differences," says Nobel.
+"I hope that the record will be a highly relatable piece-- one that reminds us all of our shared humanity." says Leah.

-The Running In Borrowed Shoes Project is due out in 2018.
+Running In Borrowed Shoes is due out in 2018.